1

 What engineers make $500,000?

 Senior pavement engineers with extensive experience, advanced certifications, and leadership roles in large infrastructure projects can earn salaries approaching or exceeding $500,000 annually, especially in senior management or consulting positions.
-High compensation often reflects specialized skills, project scope, and geographic location, with some professionals earning bonuses or profit sharing.
+High compensation often reflects specialized skills, project scope, and geographic location, with some professionals earning bonuses and profit sharing.

 Can you make $500,000 as a civil engineer?

 Pavement engineering is a specialized field within civil engineering, and top professionals with extensive experience, advanced certifications, and leadership roles can potentially earn salaries approaching or exceeding $500,000 annually.
 However, such high earnings are typically associated with senior positions, consulting roles, or work in high-cost regions, and are not common for entry-level or mid-career pavement engineers.
-Salary levels depend on factors like location, employer, and individual expertise.

 What is a Pavement Engineering job?